AdaCore/spark2014/lrm/source/packages.rst

       :Trace Unit: TBD

 #.
 If a ``package_specification``  has an Abstract_State aspect its body
-   must have a Refined_State aspect.
+   shall have a Refined_State aspect.

-..
-Note: We may want to be able to override this error.
+   .. note:: We may want to be able to override this error.

    .. ifconfig:: Display_Trace_Units

       :Trace Unit: TBD